sde-skills/beta.sdeskills.com/_posts/2020-04-03-ama-sdeinterviews.md

 To be fully transparent, Bhavesh is the new face of SDE Skills and is taking it to new heights, with support from Gaurav and others.
 I am very glad that there are a dozen of so regular folks who are committed to participating on a regular basis.
 This was the dream that I had for SDE Skills.

 ## Have you seen Amazon interviewing a candidate before the 6 month cool off period?
 Do they look at detailed feedback?
 Do they include the questions asked as well?
 If so, would it be considered if the question is really tough?
-I was asked to design and implement a game after 25 mins of LP.
+I was asked to design and implement a game after 25 mins of leadership principles.
 So it was difficult to do in 35 minutes.
 ### Have you seen Amazon interviewing a candidate before the 6 month cool off period?

 * All the time.
 Think of it like this, Amazon doesn’t want to waste your time or their time by repeatedly interviewing you.
 There is nothing magical about the 6 month number.
 This is not just for Amazon but for most companies.
 At Amazon, a Hiring Manager can override this (and even bring you onsite the next day after a failed interview).
 If you succeed then no harm/no foul.
 But if you fail, then the HM loses their street-creds.
 This is a pretty bad thing for them.